pmcollins/gumdrop/gumdrop.sql/README.md

 ```

 Gumdrop-SQL assumes we have a serial primary key.
-We just have to tell it about our `name` and `age` columns.
+We just have to tell it about our "name" and "age" columns.
 We then
-pass in both the name of the person table, `"person"` and our column collection into the inserter and we're done with
+pass in both the name of the person table, `"person"`, and our column collection, into the inserter and we're done with
 setup.
 Of course, we only have to do this once per application.
 You're encouraged to subclass `Inserter` and do
 this setup in your subclass's constructor.